akashacms/pdf-document-construction-set/guide/documents/howto/manipulation/convert-pdf-to-images.md

 * https://www.npmjs.com/package/pdf2pic -- Requires Graphicsmagick or Ghostscript
 * https://www.npmjs.com/package/@brakebein/pdf2png -- Requires Ghostscript

 Since many of those Node.js packages are wrappers around other tools, we could just use those tools directly.
+But, by using the wrappers, we do not have to learn the complexities of those tools.

-# Using Ghostscript to extract pages of a PDF as PNG images or SVG diagrams
+## Using Ghostscript to extract pages of a PDF as PNG images or SVG diagrams

 Ghostscript is primarily an open source implementation of Postscript, and is widely used as a printer driver.
 It also has top-notch PDF support.
 The project is very mature, dating back to the 1990s or earlier.
+It offers excellent quality control and wide format support.

 It is available as source code, packages for many/all Linux distributions, macOS, and Windows.